 Help Finding Housing

-If you are looking for accommodation, you might find it useful to get hold of:
+If you are looking for housing or accommodation, you might find it useful to get hold of:

-- advice on approaching the local authority as a homeless person
+- Advice on approaching the local authority as a homeless person - see here.

-- information on local housing available for people with special needs.
+- Information on local housing available for people with special needs - see here.

-The Homeless UK website has information about services for homeless people, including hostels, day centres and other advice and support services.
+- Homeless Link: The Homeless Link website has information about services for homeless people, including hostels, day centres and other advice and support services.

 - Shelter: Shelter are a homeless charity that can also help you to find housing and give homelesseness advice.
 The nearest local centre is in Slough.

 - ANUK: ANUK allows you to check if a private rented landlord is part of an accreditation scheme.
 Accreditation schemes are voluntary schemes that landlords join to show that they provide good quality accommodation.
-For more information about accreditation schemes in England, go to ANUK.